How to Throw the Best 4th of July Backyard Party

 photo: A Girl and a Glue Gun

-Some other ways to keep guests entertained is by setting up some photo props that they can use when they take their photos, having temporary tattoos for the kids to put on.
+Some other ways to keep guests entertained is by setting up some 4th of July photo props that they can use when they take their photos, having 4th of July temporary tattoos for the kids to put on.

 While everyone is enjoying the party, make sure that you have some music to set the celebratory theme.

 A great night time activity is a backyard movie night.
-Pick a family friendly movie that everyone will enjoy.
+Set up a portable projection screen, your projector and, pick a family friendly movie that everyone will enjoy.

 photo: Life by Leanna